Applies To:Show Versions

 Once you have selected the time frame or date range you are interested in, the data on this dashboard will change to reflect the new time period.

-From this dashlet, you can view all unique users with an active session using this device or devices.
+From this dashlet, you can view all unique active session using this device or devices.
 You can drill down on this information and obtain more data about: top 10 client IP addresses, top 10 countries, top 10 users, top 10 Access profiles, top 10 virtual servers, top 10 client profiles, and top 10 Access policies associated with this metric.
+When multiple devices are selected, you can see the active sessions over time.

 From this widget, you can view all new sessions initiated during the timeframe currently displayed at the top of the page.
 Select this widget to drill down and obtain more data about: top 10 client IP addresses, top 10 countries, top 10 users, top 10 Access profiles, top 10 virtual servers, top 10 client profiles, and top 10 Access policies associated with this metric.